 Covered California and Contractor agree that the failure to comply with the Performance Standards may cause damages to Covered California and its Enrollees which may be uncertain and impractical or difficult to ascertain.
 The parties agree that Covered California shall assess, and Contractor promises to pay Covered California, in the event of such delayed, or failed performance that does not meet the Performance Standards, the amounts to be determined in accordance with the Performance Standards set forth at Attachment 14 (“Performance Measurement Standards”).

-The assessment of fees relating to the failure to meet Performance Standards shall be subject to the following: (1) be determined in accordance with the amounts and other terms set forth in the Performance Standards, (2) be cumulative with other remedies available to Covered California under the Agreement, (3) not be deemed an election of remedies, and (4) not constitute a waiver or release of any other remedy Covered California may have under this Agreement for Contractor’s breach of this Agreement, including, without limitation, Covered California’s right to terminate this Agreement.
+The assessment of fees relating to the failure to meet Performance Standards shall be subject to the following: (1) be determined in accordance with the amounts and other terms set forth in the Performance Standards, (2) be cumulative with other remedies available to Covered California under the Agreement, (3) not be deemed an election of remedies, and (4) not constitute a waiver or release of any other remedy Covered California may have under this Agreement for Contractor’s breach of this Agreement, including Covered California’s right to terminate this Agreement.
 Covered California shall be entitled, in its discretion, to recover actual damages caused by Contractor’s failure to perform its obligations under this Agreement.

 Article 7 – Contract Term; Recertification and Decertification